rafastern/Dryland_PV_vs_afforestation/Readme.md

 # Dryland PV vs. afforestation

-Code and data related to our article on dryland PV and afforestation (see citation below).
+Code and data related to the article on dryland PV and afforestation (see citation below).
 The repository is organised as follows:

   - Codes: Contains subfolders for 4 main parts, with calculations of:
     1) Calibration of UAV radiation measurements to the Eddy Covariance system mast